Structural Organization In Animals

-(a) Simple Epithelium: Simple epithelium is composed of a single layer of cells and functions as a lining for body cavities, ducts, and tubes.
+Simple Epithelium: The simple epithelium is composed of a single layer of cells.
+It is present in the lining of body cavities, ducts and tubes.

-(a) Squamous: The squamous epithelium is made of a single thin layer of flattened cells with irregular boundaries.
-They are found in the walls of blood vessels and air sacs of lungs and are involved in a functions like forming a diffusion boundary.
+- Squamous Epithelium: The squamous epithelium is made up of flattened cells with irregular boundaries.
+Squamous epithelium is present in the walls of blood vessels and air sacs of lungs.
+They form a diffusion boundary.

 Question 8.
 Distinguish between